mattbierner/blog.mattbierner.com/_posts/2015-09-21-stupid-template-tricks-template-assembler.md

 # Memory
-x86 memory addressing is complex, both in range of addressing modes the instruction set supports as well as how these addressing modes are encoding.
+x86 memory addressing is complex, both in range of addressing modes the instruction set supports as well as how these addressing modes are encoded.
 Let's start by considering a few valid forms of memory addressing:

 * `[0x1234]` - Direct
 * `[esi]` - Base